 - Can I get a credit card while on a debt management plan?

-- Can I get a loan while on a debt management plan?
+- Can I lease a car while on a debt management plan?

 How long does a debt management plan affect your credit rating?

 How long does a DMP stay on your credit file?
 Debts will stay on your report for six years, starting from the date they’re paid off or defaulted.
 A DMP means you’ll repay your debts more slowly, so your score may be negatively impacted for longer.

 Does a Debt Management Plan hurt your credit?